gcapes/git-course/03-branching.md

 ~~~

 and when we wanted to get back to our most recent version of the repository, we
-used,

-    $ git checkout master
+used `git checkout master`.

 Not only can our repository store the changes made to files and directories, it
 can store multiple sets of these, which we can use and edit and update in
 parallel.
-Each of these sets, or parallel instances, is termed a branch and
+Each of these sets, or parallel instances, is termed a `branch` and
-master is Git's default branch.
+`master` is Git's default branch.

  A new branch can be created from any commit.
 Branches can also be merged
  together.